rapyuta-robotics/alica/docs/Alica_Base.md

 		uc = new alica::UtilityFunctionCreator();
 		crc = new alica::ConstraintCreator();

-		//You can write your own clock and communication you only need to inherit from the IAlicaClock or IAlicaCommunication
+		ae->setAlicaClock(new alica::AlicaClock());

-		//ROS Communicator and ROSCLOCK
+		//ROS Communicator
 		//For ROS use this
-		ae->setIAlicaClock(new alicaRosProxy::AlicaROSClock());
 		ae->setCommunicator(new alicaRosProxy::AlicaRosCommunication(ae));

-		//This will use your SystemClock and the DummyCommucation has only empty methods so cant communicate with other robots
+		//DummyCommucation has only empty methods so cant communicate with other robots
 		//Without ros use this
-		ae->setIAlicaClock(new alicaRosProxy::AlicaSystemClock());
 		ae->setCommunicator(new alicaRosProxy::AlicaDummyCommunication(ae));

 		//WORLDMODEL